 The TEABA lab was formed in 2021 when two faulty and several graduate and undergraduate students began to meet weekly to read published research, discuss ongoing research, and share ideas.
-The lab continues to grow and continues to meet weekly to advance their understanding of learning and behavior.
+The lab continues to grow and meet weekly to advance their understanding of learning and behavior.
 Below you'll find the faculty and students who are currently involved in the TEABA Lab.
 You'll also find brief statements regarding their research interests.

 Faculty Members